Withings, a part of Nokia since early 2016, is known for design and innovation in connected health devices.

 If you don’t mind the outdated look, the Pulse O2 offers good value for money.
 It is unlikely you will buy the device for its oxygen feature alone but if you take into consideration its other functions you get a fairly feature packed device.
 We do hope, however, that the third generation of this tracker comes up with a nicer looking more fashionable solution and 24/7 heart rate monitoring.

 The Activite is a stylish watch made of sapphire glass and French leather.
-It comes across as a smart looking analogue watch.
-Underneath however, this hybrid watch comes with hidden extras.
+While it comes across as a regular analogue watch, under the hood the device comes with some hidden extras.

 The watch also comes with a sports strap for the pool, making it as adept for workouts as it is in the boardroom.
-Thanks to quick release spring bars, it is easy to interchange your watchband straps.
+Thanks to quick release spring bars, it is easy to interchange the straps.